stamen/media-harvesters/README.md

 overview of environment variables
 -------------------------------------------
 0. The application uses `foreman` and `make` to execute commands.
 Both use environment variables from the `.env` file in the root directory.
-Copy the `sample.env` to an `.env` file and fill it out appropriately.
-The expected values will be talked about in the following directions if you're unsure how to fill them out right now:
+Copy the `sample.env` to an `.env` file and fill it out.
+In various spots the directions talk about the expected values if you're unsure how to fill them out right now:

     ```bash
 	DATABASE_URL=postgres://username@hostname:port/dbname # required